rem2718/BTM/README.md

 # BLUETOOTH MODULE LIBRARY

-A simple library to handle sending/receiving messages using hardware Serial on Arduino
+A simple library to handle sending/receiving messages using hardware/software Serial on Arduino

 ## INSTALL THE LIBRARY